ceph/ceph/docs/intro_testers.rst

 To get a preview of what `teuthology-suite` might do, try::

     teuthology-suite -v -s smoke -c master -m mira --dry-run

+The `-m mira` specifies `mira` as the machine type.
+Machine types are dependent on the specific lab in use.

 Assuming a build is available, that should pretend to schedule several jobs.
 If it complains about missing packages, try swapping `master` with `jewel` or one